f5devcentral/f5-agility-labs-xc/docs/class7/class7.rst

 .. note::

-   * If you have alredy joined the UDF lab environment and your deployment is all green, you can proceed to the Lab Modules section below.
-If you have not yet joined the UDF lab environment, please follow the steps in the Course/Lab Invitation and Accessing UDF sections below.*
+   If you’ve already joined the UDF lab environment and your deployment status shows all green, you may proceed directly to  **Module 0**.
+If you have not yet joined the UDF lab environment, please complete the steps outlined in the Course/Lab Invitation and Accessing UDF sections first.